Dollar Tree Easter Egg Centerpiece

 Pretty Easy right?!
 I absolutely love it and you can create one in just a few minutes!!

 This post may contain affiliate links or sponsored posts.
 All opinions are always 100% my own and I don’t partner with any product or company that I don’t use and love.
-Copyright © 2017 Crafting A Beautiful Life, All rights reserved.
+Copyright © 2019 Crafty Life Mom, All rights reserved.